Standard Notes

 The foundational feature of Standard Notes is its industry-leading encryption architecture.
 Utilizing XChaCha20-Poly1305 encryption on the client side, your data is secured with a key derived from your password using Argon2, a memory-hard password hashing function.
 This means that when your notes sync to the Standard Notes servers (or your self-hosted server), they arrive as indecipherable gibberish.
 This 'zero-knowledge' architecture ensures that even in the event of a data breach on the server side, your content remains mathematically inaccessible to attackers.
 It is privacy by design, not just policy.

 Standard Notes rejects the 'one size fits all' approach to text editing.
-Instead, it utilizes a modular system called 'Editors'.
+Instead, it uses a modular system called 'Editors'.
 Users can switch between different editing environments for different notes.
-The 'Super' editor allows for rich text with markdown support, 'Code' offers syntax highlighting for developers, 'Spreadsheet' provides Excel-like functionality for data organization, and 'Token' offers a unique way to handle authenticators.
-This flexibility allows the app to serve as a coding scratchpad, a daily journal, and a project management tool simultaneously, without bloating the core interface.
+The 'Super' editor allows for rich text with markdown support, including 2025-added image alignment options.
+The 'Code' editor offers syntax highlighting for developers, 'Spreadsheet' provides Excel-like functionality for data organization, and 'Token' offers a unique way to handle authenticators.
+Recent updates also introduced a Command Palette (Ctrl/Cmd+Shift+:) for rapid editor switching and note navigation.
+This flexibility allows the app to serve as a coding scratchpad, a daily journal, and a project management tool simultaneously.

 Standard Notes includes a powerful version control system often referred to as 'Note History'.
 Unlike simple undo functions, this feature saves snapshots of your notes over time.
 For paid users, this history is often infinite, allowing you to travel back to a version of a document from months or years ago.
 This is crucial for long-form writers and developers who might accidentally delete critical sections of work.
 It provides a safety net that operates automatically in the background, ensuring data integrity against user error.